 Clinical

 The clinical phase is divided into three consecutive semesters and one culminating semester over 16 months, during which students are provided with supervised clinical practice experiences through nine rotations, each lasting five weeks and are 5 credits each.
-Rotation assignments are made by the program; students are not required to arrange for their own clinical placements.
+Rotation assignments are made by the program; students are not required to provide or solicit their own clinical sites or preceptors.
 Clinical rotations consist of eight required core disciplines, one elective rotation.

 During the clinical phase learning experience, you will develop your identity as a health care practitioner and a member of the professional health care team.
 The rotations take place in hospitals, clinics, or private settings throughout the five boroughs and in Long Island.
 Some of our sites include Beth Israel Medical Center, Maimonides Hospital, Elmhurst General Hospital, Suffolk County Medical Examiner's Office, Montefiore Medical Center, Good Samaritan Hospital, St. Joseph's Hospital and Nassau University Medical Center (NUMC).